KireetiChennuru/Deploying-and-Testing-a-Model-using-Amazon-Sage-Maker-Studio-V2/README.md

 ## Conclusion

 This project demonstrates the power of integrating various AWS services to deploy, test, and serve a machine learning model.
 The architecture ensures scalability, security, and efficiency, making it a solid foundation for deploying production-level AI solutions.

+### Explanation:
+- **Architecture Diagram Section**: Added a new section titled "Architecture Diagram" right after the "Project Overview."
+This section includes the provided image to visually represent the project's architecture.
+- **Image URL**: The image is included using the provided URL in the Markdown format, ensuring it will be visible directly in the README file on GitHub.

+This enhancement provides a clear visual overview of the architecture before diving into the specifics of the project structure and deployment process.

+Kireeti Chennuru |